Short Circuit (TV series)

 Short Circuit is a series of American independent animated short films produced by Walt Disney Animation Studios.
 Similar to the SparkShorts program launched at sister animation studio Pixar, the series is a program in which the employees pitch their ideas for a short and work with fellow employees to create the short if selected, and is meant to take risks in both visual styles and storytelling.

-The shorts were streamed exclusively on Disney+ on January 24, 2020.
+The shorts were released exclusively on Disney+ on January 24, 2020.
 A second cycle of animated shorts premiered on August 4, 2021.

-Development
+Production

 Development on the Short Circuit program began in 2016.
 Similar to sister animation studio Pixar's SparkShorts, Walt Disney Animation Studios launched a program named Short Circuit, consisting of a series of shorts of an experimental nature where any employee working at the studio can pitch an idea and can make a short if selected.
 In a statement, Disney said that "[t]he goal of this innovative program is to take risks in both visual style and story, surface new voices at the studio, and experiment with new technical innovation".
 The first short released under the program is Cycles, directed by Jeff Gipson, which is Disney's first VR short.